What is an Athlete or Sports Competitor?

 - Represent teams or professional sports clubs, performing such activities as meeting with members of the media, making speeches, or participating in charity events.

-When polled, Athletes and Sports Competitors say the following skills are most frequently used in their jobs:
+These are the skills Athletes and Sports Competitors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.